NamNamIoT/RAK3172_CANOPUS/README.md

 }
 ```

-The Arduino Serial Monitor shows the I2C device found.
+The Arduino Serial Monitor shows the value of register:

 ```c
 Example read modbus RTU for RAK3172_Canopus board